Bijesse/Relicstaurants-bugged/README.md

 ## New Relic APM Instrumentation
 This application is comprised of 3 microservices [restaurantService](restaurantService/newrelic.js), [menuService](menuService/newrelic.js), [checkoutService](checkoutService/newrelic.js).
 In order to monitor and observe data properly, each service will need to be instrumented with the New Relic APM agent.
 Let's start with restaurantService:

-1. In your New Relic account, select **add data** and locate APM for [Node.js](https://one.newrelic.com/marketplace?account=3617221&duration=1800000&state=8e76f453-269a-ac05-0db9-431a2e82ad73)
+1. In your New Relic account, select **add data** and locate Application monitoring for [Node.js](https://one.newrelic.com/marketplace?account=3617221&duration=1800000&state=8e76f453-269a-ac05-0db9-431a2e82ad73)
 2. Install the agent via **On a host (without PM2)**
-3. Follow the first 5 steps provided on the "Add your Node.js application data" page.
-Be sure to.. `cd` into the correct directory before installing the agent, add your New Relic Ingest License key to line 16 of the `newrelic.js` file, and add `require('newrelic');` to the first line of the index.js file.
+3. Follow the first 3 steps provided on the "Add your Node.js application data" page.
+Be sure to.. `cd` into the correct directory before installing the agent, add your New Relic Ingest License key to line 16 of the `newrelic.js` file.
+4. Add `var newrelic = require('newrelic');` to the first line of the `index.js`.
-4. Repeat the 3 steps above for menuService and checkoutService.
+5. Repeat the steps above for menuService and checkoutService.

 Make several orders in the Relicstaurants app running at localhost:3000 and check the pre-built dashboards for data being observed by New Relic.